 X-Men was helmed by Bryan Singer, who had caught attention with his first film The Usual Suspects (1995) and then went onto the Stephen King adapted Apt Pupil (1998) about the relationship between a teenager and a Nazi war criminal.
 Singer subsequently hopped ship from Marvel to DC Comics to direct Superman Returns (2006) and then went onto the non-genre Valkyrie (2008) and the fantasy film Jack the Giant Slayer (2013).
-Bryan Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick R Treat (2008), X: First Class, and the horror films My Eleventh (2014) and The Taking (2014).
+Bryan Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, and produced the horror anthology Trick R Treat (2008), X: First Class, the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017 ).
 He has also announced potential cinematic remakes of Battlestar Galactica (1978-9) and Excalibur (1981).

 (Winner in this sites Top 10 Films of 2000 list.
 Winner Best Supporting Actor (Hugh Jackman), Nominee Best Supporting Actor (Ian McKellen), Best Supporting Actress (Rebecca Romijn-Stamos), Best Special Effects, and Best Makeup Effects at this sites Best of 2000 Awards.
 No. 4 on the SF, Horror & Fantasy Box-Office Top 10 of 2000 list).